FDA Listing Inc.

 • Electronic Submission: Reports must be submitted through the FDA’s designated portal.

 For businesses involved in drug manufacturing, staying compliant with these reporting requirements is critical to avoiding regulatory issues and ensuring supply chain stability.
-Please call or email us if you need assistance reporting the drug amount.

 FDA Service Assistance Request Form*